Composition for Pufferfish Privacy: Necessary Conditions for Composition and Post-processing Invariance

 We convert each such linear program into the corresponding dual program for each $(\secret_1,\secret_2)\in\secretset$ and $\data_{\ell*}$ for which $\secret_1(\data_{\ell^*})$=true:

 where the summation is over all $\ell$ for which $\secret_2(\data_\ell)=true$.
-We conclude that in order for composition to hold, it is necessary that all of these dual programs have a solution $\leq \epsilon$.
-If that is true, each of these programs will come up with a linear combination vector $\beta$.
-Clearly, this is the same as Equation \ref{eq:thenfcconstraints}.
+We conclude that, for composition, all of these dual programs must have a solution $\leq \epsilon$.
+If that is true, each of these programs will come up with a linear combination vector $\beta$, which becomes Equation \ref{eq:thenfcconstraints}.

 \end{proof}